AdobeDocs/commerce-admin.en/help/catalog/category-create.md

 ### Category structure

 The structure of the categories in the main menu can impact customer experience and performance.
-As a best practice, it is usually best to identify one over-arching top-level category, and avoid having other categories with the same name.
-For example, rather than having multiple categories for "Women" organized under different departments, such as `Clothing/Women`, `Shoes/Woman`, `Hats/Women`.
-It can be more efficient to make the top-level parent category `Women`, and then create subcategories as needed below.
+As a best practice, you should identify one over-arching top-level category, and avoid having other categories with the same name.
+For example, rather than having multiple categories for "Kids" organized under different departments, such as `Clothing/Kids`, `Shoes/Kids`, `Accessories/Kids`.
+It can be more efficient to make the top-level parent category `Kids`, and then create subcategories as needed below.
 Be consistent with the category structure, and use the same approach for all product types in your catalog.

 ### Business rules and automation

 Consider the category structure and available attribute values when using business logic to show similar items on a catalog page, or to set up a personalized promotion, automated process,  or search criteria.
-For example, if you were to specify  "polo" as a parent category, the results might include  mixed gender and age-inappropriate products.
-However, if you were to match a specific subcategory of polo shirts, the results would be more narrow and likely to appeal to a specific customer — especially when combined with other attribute values that target a specific customer.
+For example, if you specify  "polo" as a parent category, the results might include  mixed gender and age-inappropriate products.
+However, if you match a specific subcategory of polo shirts, the results are more narrow and likely to appeal to a specific customer.
+The results can be even more specific when combined with other attribute values that target a specific customer.
 Consider the number of products that must be filtered through and retrieved when referencing a specific category path.
 The difference in results can be dramatic.
 Consider the different results returned by the following category paths:

 - `[Category:  All Products/Shirts/Father's Day/Polos/Sale]`
 - `[Category Path: Men/Shirts/Polos]`
 - `[Child Category: Polos]`

+It is important to clearly define categorical relationships, such as:

+- parent category
+- sub category
+- category path

-It's important to clearly define categorical relationships such as parent category, sub category, category path, and any associated keywords and attributes such as availability, sale price, brand, size and color.
+Also define any associated keywords and attributes, such as:

+- availability
+- sale price
+- brand
+- size
+- color

 ## Step 1: Create a category